Interfaces and Networks

 • Bits.
 The number of bits used for the network address.

 • % Used.
-Percentage of total addresses in the network that have been discovered and monitored by SL1.
+Percentage of total addresses in the network that have been discovered and monitored by Skylar One.
 In the Account Preferences page, you can specify whether or not you want to include empty networks (networks with no devices or interfaces) in the list of networks.
 These networks will have 0% in the % Used column.

 • Devs.
 Number of devices in the subnet.